cyrusmaher/cyrusmaher.github.io/_posts/blog/2014-7-15-leap-from-academia.md

 <br>

 #### (Unsollicited) advice for graduate students
-The complexion of science has changed rapidly over the last decade.
+The staffing situation in science has changed rapidly over the last decade.
 As a result, conventional wisdom often is not consistent with present circumstances.
 Graduate students and postdocs need to take an active role in evaluating the situation for themselves, and in demanding greater support in preparing for their most likely career outcomes.
 Going into industry is not failing or selling out.
 "Industry" isn't even really a thing.
 For many, it's a catch-all term for "that not-academia stuff I never experienced".
-If you wonder what it's like, go and look up some job postings in your area.
-If you find something that looks interesting, considering tailoring your training to prepare yourself for that type of job.
+If you wonder what it's like, go and look up some job postings in your area of expertise.
+If you find something that looks interesting, considering tailoring your training to better prepare yourself for that type of job.

 <br>